Accelerating Algebraic Multigrid Methods via Artificial Neural Networks: ANN-enhanced AMG Method

-In particular, we use a model (ANN) that is the composition of two networks as depicted in Figure~\ref{fig:ann}.
+where \texttt{pooling} is defined in Algorithm~\ref{a:view} and \texttt{op}, \texttt{normalize} and $m$ are the hyperparameters defined in Section~\ref{sec:pooling} and Section~\ref{sec:normalization}, respectively.
+We use a model that is the composition of two networks as depicted in Figure~\ref{fig:ann}.
 Since the matrix view $\hat{\mathrm V}$ is a structured input, we first employ a CNN such that

 depending on the parameters $\boldsymbol{\gamma}_{CNN}$.
-Then, the output of the first CNN altogether with the remaining inputs $-\log_2(h)$ and $\theta$ of $\mathbf x$, constitute the inputs of a second network, which we select as a dense Feed Forward Network (FFN).
+Then, the output of the first CNN altogether with the remaining inputs $-\log_2(h)$ and $\theta$, constitute the inputs of a second network, which we select as a dense Feed Forward Network (FFN).
 This dense FFN is such that

 and depends on the parameters $\boldsymbol{\gamma}_{CNN}$.